Table of contents

 - See who is talking about you

-- Know if people are saying good or bad things
+- Know if people are saying positive or negative things

-- Find out where they are talking — like on social media channels, blogs, or news websites
+- Find out where target audience is active, on social media channels, blogs, or news websites

 - Understand what people think about your company, product, or campaign